 Step 5: Test and Iterate

 Your design system will grow and evolve over time.
 Maybe your palette changes.
-Maybe transitions are added to help inform the user of their interactions with the UI.
+Maybe transitions are added to help with user experience and interface design.
 Maybe a new requirement calls for a new component or component option.
 Whatever changes, make sure you document it.

 As your system grows, be sure to review your existing components for regressions.
 Visual testing is a simple first step but also consider adding unit tests for more complex logic so you are sure that your system stays stable over time.